 Thus, another way of looking at it is as follows – MULTIPLY is a Programme that can double your money, but you have to provide co-funding to take advantage of this.

-At the time of application, you must then produce a letter of COFUND commitment from your host organization, guaranteeing that they would be co-funding and supplementing the EC contribution towards the fellow as mentioned above.
+At the time of application, you must then produce this Letter from your host organization, guaranteeing that they would be co-funding and supplementing the EC contribution towards the fellow as mentioned above.